bititude/ng2-mean/README.md

 # ng2-mean

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) on client side.

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
+Server will be running on port 9000 connected to client using proxy service.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding